Effective Graph-Neural-Network based Models for Discovering Structural Hole Spanners in Large-Scale and Diverse Networks: INTRODUCTION

 \item \textbf{Inductive setting.} We use an inductive setting, where our GraphSHS model is generalizable to new nodes of the same graph or even to the new graphs from the same network.
 In addition, the proposed Meta-GraphSHS model is generalizable to unseen graphs from diverse networks.

-\item \textbf{Theoretical analysis.} We theoretically show that our message-passing architecture of GraphSHS is sufficient to solve the SHSs identification problem under sufficient conditions on its node attributes, expressiveness of layer, architecture's depth and width.
+\item \textbf{Theoretical analysis.} We theoretically show that our message- \ubrk passing architecture of GraphSHS is sufficient to solve the SHSs identification problem under sufficient conditions on its node attributes, expressiveness of layer, architecture's depth and width.
 In addition, we show that the depth of the model should be at least $\Omega(\sqrt{n}/\log n)$ to accurately solve the SHSs identification problem.

 \item \textbf{Extensive experiments.} We conduct extensive experiments on synthetic networks and real-world networks of varying scales.
 The results show that the proposed model GraphSHS is at least 167.1 times faster than the baselines on real-world networks and at least 58 times faster on synthetic networks.
-In addition, Meta-GraphSHS discovers SHSs across diverse networks with an accuracy of 96.2\%. \end{itemize}

-\textbf{Organization.} Section 2 reviews the work done by the researchers in the field.
-Section 3 discusses the preliminaries and problem definition.
-Section 4 discusses the details of the proposed models GraphSHS and Meta-GraphSHS.
-Section 5 reports and discusses the experimental results.
-Finally, Section 6 concludes the paper and present future work.
+In addition, Meta-GraphSHS discovers SHSs across diverse networks with an accuracy of 96.2\%. \end{itemize} \textbf{Organization.} \xref{TeXFolio:sec2} reviews the work done by the researchers in the field. \xref{TeXFolio:sec3} discusses the preliminaries and problem definition. \xref{TeXFolio:sec4} discusses the details of the proposed models GraphSHS and Meta-GraphSHS. \xref{TeXFolio:sec5} reports and discusses the experimental results.
+Finally, \xref{TeXFolio:sec6} concludes the paper and present future work.

-\section{RELATED WORK}
+\section{{{RELATED}} {{WORK}}}

-The theory of SH \cite{burt2009structural} was initially introduced by Burt to discover the important individuals of the organization and was further investigated by \cite{ahuja2000collaboration, burt2007secondhand}.
-There are numerous pioneering works for discovering SHSs, and the work can be classified as information propagation-based solutions, centrality-based solutions, and machine learning-based solutions.
-Table \ref{related work} presents the summary of SHS identification solutions.
-This section discusses the state-of-the-art for SHSs identification.
+The theory of SH~\citep{burt2009structural} was initially introduced by Burt to discover the important individuals of the organization and was further investigated by~\citet{ahuja2000collaboration} and \citet{burt2007secondhand}. \stmdocstextcolor{red}{There are numerous pioneering works for discovering SHSs, and the work can be classified as information propagation-based solutions, centrality-based solutions, and machine learning-based solutions.
+In order to provide a comprehensive overview of these approaches, \tabref{related work} presents the summary of SHS identification solutions.
+In the following section, we delve into the state-of-the-art solutions for identifying SHSs.
+Subsequently, we also explore Meta-Learning based approaches that address similar research problems.}